In This Guide

 If it seems as though your conservatory windows are leaking it could be condensation rather than an actual leak caused by damage to the structure of the conservatory.

+There are many ways to prevent condensation in your conservatory.
 Open windows to ventilate the conservatory or introduce a heater to help keep condensation moisture to a minimum.

 If you can rule out condensation, the window leak could be due to a bad glass seal or damaged window sealant.